cetic/fadi/doc/USERMANAGEMENT.md

 userpassword: Johnpassword
 ```

-Change the user name and other misc info ( mail, etc.) and copy/paste it in the import field, here is an example of a modified template for a user called `Luke Skywalker`.
+Change the user name and other misc info (mail, etc.) and copy/paste it in the import field, here is an example of a modified template for a user called `Luke Skywalker`:

 ```
 dn: cn=Luke,cn=admin,dc=ldap,dc=cetic,dc=be